Jefferson College (Mississippi): Historic events at Jefferson College

-Between 1802 and 1817, Washington, Mississippi, was the capital of the Mississippi Territory, and the General Assembly of the territory often met in a tavern, known as Assembly Hall, which was located adjacent to Jefferson College.
-Assembly Hall was destroyed by fire in 1993.
+Between 1802 and statehood in 1817, Washington, Mississippi, was the designated territorial capital of the Mississippi Territory, and the General Assembly (legislature) of the territory often met in a tavern known as Assembly Hall, which was located adjacent to Jefferson College.
+Historic Assembly Hall was destroyed by fire in 1993, 175 years after it had functioned as the seat of government.

 Between July 7 and August 17, 1817, the Mississippi Statehood Convention was held in a Methodist church on property adjacent to Jefferson College.
-Over time, the church building deteriorated and was no longer standing by the mid-1870s.
+Over time, the old church building deteriorated and was no longer standing by the mid-1870s.